AkzhanBerdi/bad_dog/content/posts/statistical-data-analysis-101.md

 ### Standard Deviation

-In the end if original values are required, we are always allowed to apply the square root to the Sample Variance, and that's how the Standard Deviation kicks into the game.
+In the end if the original values are required, we are always allowed to apply the square root to the Sample Variance, and that's how the Standard Deviation kicks into the game.

 $$
 \tilde S = \sqrt{\frac{1}{n}\sum_{i=1}^n(x_i - \bar x)^2}